testgithubrit11189/rssfeed-parsing/README.md

 Detect the language of each article

+---

 ##⚠️ Issues Encountered
-Some RSS feeds did not contain summary or content fields.
+1.Some RSS feeds did not contain summary or content fields.

-Language detection (langdetect) struggles with very short or ambiguous text.
+2.Language detection (langdetect) struggles with very short or ambiguous text.

-JupyterLite does not support required Python packages (e.g., feedparser), so the notebook must be run in Google Colab or a full Jupyter environment.
+3.JupyterLite does not support required Python packages (e.g., feedparser), so the notebook must be run in Google Colab or a full Jupyter environment.

-Encoding issues with non-English articles were fixed using UTF-8 output.
+4.Encoding issues with non-English articles were fixed using UTF-8 output.
-Save grouped files by language: news_en.csv, news_ja.csv, etc.
+5.Save grouped files by language: news_en.csv, news_ja.csv, etc.

-Create a summary table by country and save it as news_summary.csv
+6.Create a summary table by country

+---

 ##🧠 Bonus Feature Implemented
 Language Detection: Uses langdetect to tag articles by language.

 Saves articles grouped by language into separate CSV files.

-Ready to be integrated with APIs or dashboards.